LoopKit/loopdocs/docs/use/overview.md

 This section of the docs will go over the Loop displays available and what information they offer.
 Information about your Loop's actions (or inactions) can often be found simply by looking at the visuals presented in the app.

 ## Status Screen
 The Status Screen is the main root navigation screen in Loop.
 It is broken up into 3 main display areas; Heads Up display (HUD), Charts, and Toolbar.
 The HUD is the top area of the screen.
 This shows status of the last time loop ran, current BG Reading, current temp-basal, current insulin reservoir volume remaining, and current pump percentage battery remaining.
 The next area is the charting area.
-This includes, glucose trend and prediction, Insulin on Board, Temp Basal, and Carbohydrates.
-The final display area is the toolbar which has buttons for Carbohydrate Bolus/Wizard, Manual Bolus, Workout Mode, and Settings.
+This includes, glucose trend and prediction, Active Insulin, Insulin Delivery, and Carbohydrates.
+The final display area is the toolbar which has buttons for Carbohydrate, Insulin Bolus, Workout Mode, and Settings.

 ![Main Status Screen](img/main_screen.jpg)